oubiwann/lfetool/README.rst

 .. code:: shell

     $ lfetool new library my-new-lib

-Lisp functions and modules do not use underscores by convention, but rather dashes.
-When naming your project, it's recommended that you do this as well.
-Also note that it's probably best to use just alphanumerica characters, dashes, and nothing else in your project names :-)

 *Note*: upon running this script, not only with your project be set up with a skeleton, but also: